Bacon Cinnamon Rolls

 Butter or vegetable oil for greasing the muffin tin

 1 cup confectioners’ (powdered) sugar

-Preheat your oven to 390 degrees F. Generously grease a 12 muffin muffin tin with butter or oil.
+Preheat your oven to 390 degrees F. Generously grease a 12-muffin tin with butter or oil.

 Place the dough on a floured surface.
 Fold the dough over onto itself a couple times and then let sit at room temperature for 10 minutes.

-Re-flour your surface and roll out your dough into a large rectangle until it's only about 1/8" thick.
-Then brush the dough with your melted butter that you set aside.
-Top that with your filling mixture, creating a slightly thick layer of buttery sugary bacony goodness atop the dough.
+Re-flour your surface and roll out your dough into a large rectangle until it’s only about ⅛-inch thick.
+Then, brush the dough with the melted butter you set aside.
+Top that with filling mixture, creating a slightly thick layer of buttery, sugary, bacony goodness atop the dough.

-Bake for 25 minutes or until golden brown, well-risen and the brown sugar is starting to bubble a bit.
-(If after 25 minutes, you don't see that, kick on the broiler on low and broil for about 5 minutes).
+Bake for 25 minutes or until golden brown and well-risen with the brown sugar is starting to bubble a bit.
+(If after 25 minutes you don’t see that, kick on the broiler on low and broil for about 5 minutes).

 Remove the rolls from the oven and flip them out onto a wire rack.
 Dip them top-side-down into some sugar.
 Serve right away as is or with the icing (see Step 10).

 To make the icing, combine all the ingredients save for the milk in a bowl.
 Whisk well and then add in the milk slowly as you whisk.
 Serve!